Road tennis rising: How the revival of a street sport empowers Barbados

 Barbados may be known for its white-sand beaches, crystalline waters, and killer fish sandwiches, but many here hope road tennis will soon become synonymous with the Caribbean island.

-The sport emerged in response to classism and racism in the 1930s that excluded many Barbadians from private clubs and tennis courts.
+The sport emerged in response to classism and racism in the 1930s that excluded many Barbadians, or Bajans, from private clubs and tennis courts.
 The game is likened to a combination of table tennis and lawn tennis.
 Players use what look like oversized wooden table tennis paddles with flat handles, volleying the ball across a low net.

 Why We Wrote ThisA story focused on